Payroll of the home worker employed by an individual

 The employer must give the employee a pay slip unless he uses the Cesu or Pajemploi.

-It can also use Cesu+ and Pajemploi+ devices.
-They allow the payment of salaries by these organizations.
+It can also use the Cesu+ and Pajemploi+ devices with the written consent of the employee.

 FYI